'Notes From A Public Typewriter' Muse On Everything From Cats To Commencement

 Your human mama

-"I remember when we got that note and I took the page out of the typewriter and I showed it to staff and we were all just balling," Michael says.
+"I remember when we got that note and I took the page out of the typewriter and I showed it to staff and we were all just bawling," Michael says.
 "All of us were just crying.
 That was one of the first few notes that we got that struck a chord in me that there was something happening here."

 The story of the Literati typewriter begins with a 1930s Smith-Corona that Michael inherited from his grandfather.
 For several years, it resided resided in his Brooklyn apartment — in fact, Hilary remembers the typewriter being there when she first met Michael, and then when they moved in together.